Daniel-Mietchen/events/Environmental-Health-Seminar-Env-H-580-on-2019-01-31.md

 # Notes

-An Etherpad has been set up to allow for collaborative note taking.
+An Etherpad has been set up to allow for collaborative note taking and to facilitate discussion.
 It can be found at [https://etherpad.wikimedia.org/p/Env-H-580-on-2019-01-31](https://etherpad.wikimedia.org/p/Env-H-580-on-2019-01-31).

 # Historic timeline